jswank-lfm/lexingtonfriends.org/site/content/support.md

 ---

-You can make a recurring donation through your bank's bill pay service.
-You can also [setup a recurring donation]( https://www.paypal.com/donate/?hosted_button_id=QBHGYBRVB5B78) using a debit or credit card.
+You can make a recurring donation through your bank's bill pay service or [setup a recurring donation]( https://www.paypal.com/donate/?hosted_button_id=QBHGYBRVB5B78) using a debit or credit card.

 ---